hartbeatnt/MetamasonCodingChallenge/README.md

 >
 >webpack

-After that, open index.html in use your keyboard's arrow keys to cycle through the image gallery.
+After that, open index.html in your browser and use your keyboard's arrow keys to cycle through the image gallery.

 Enjoy!